 Using the Heat Gun and some basic sculpting tools – including a chopstick, skewer and craft knife – I began shaping the mask.
 Small organic shapes were cut from scraps of Worbla and added to the mask to build the details.
 Beads were also incorporated into the shape.

-I added the final details with Epoxy-Clay, these included; ear details, smaller vine details, additional gem spheres and cleaning up the seams between the Worbla panels.
-Once the Epoxy-Clay was dry, the whole mask was painted with Gesso, this gave the mask an even tooth for painting.
+I added the final details with Epoxy-Clay, these included; ear details, smaller vine details, gem spheres, and cleaning up the seams between the Worbla panels.
+Once the Epoxy-Clay was dry, the whole mask was painted with Gesso, this gave it an even tooth for painting.

 Painting the Mask

 To begin painting, I paint from dark to light as I find this the most effective way of simulating realistic contours and shading.
 It works for both flat painting and really accenting the depths and highlights on a 3D piece of work.

 To begin, I put down a dark brown base coat over the whole mask.
 The next step is the base mid-tone colours, this is where all the major areas are blocked out from each other.
 As you can see, the majority of the mask is brown with shades of purple, blue for the ears and some vines, and some yellow gold details.